 Predictive modeling is the primary domain of ensemble methods, especially in situations where the number of covariates is large relative to the number of (uncensored) observations.
 A typical application is the construction of novel tumor classification schemes based on gene expression profiling data.
-One representative of such investigations is a study on acute myeliod leukemia (AML) patients recently published by Bullinger et al. (2004).
+One representative of such investigations is the recently published study of Bullinger et al. (2004) on acute myeloid leukemia (AML) patients.
 The main focus of this study was on the differentiation of previously unknown tumor subclasses by means of genetic information.
 Here, we try to construct 'black box' predictors for the survival time of AML patients incorporating both clinical and genetic information.
 Although the random forest or boosting estimate of the regression function f may be arbitrarily complex, some insight into the nature of the regression relationship is necessary in order to compare the fitted model with subject matter knowledge.
-In our second application, random forest and boosting are applied to data of a well-analyzed study on node positive breast cancer, and we compare the estimated flexible regression functions with previously published findings.
-All analyses were performed within the R system for statistical computing (R Development Core Team, 2004), version 2.0.1.
-Until published on CRAN, implementations of the algorithms applied here are available from the authors upon request.
+In our second application, random forest and boosting are applied to data of a well-analyzed study on node positive breast cancer.
+The estimated flexible regression functions are compared with previously published findings.